valentinevln27/stage_m2_croisic/script_python/explaining_scripts.md

 # Description of all scripts used during the internship

-Note that all descriptions are provided at the beginning of each script.
+All of these descriptions are provided at the beginning of each script.

 ## [bottom_nature](https://gitlab.univ-nantes.fr/vanleene-v-1/croisic_stage/-/blob/main/script_python/bottom_nature_v2.py)
 This script (version 2) processes a shapefile containing spatial data about bed materials and classifies different substrate types into three broad categories.
 It then counts the number of polygons belonging to each category.